Pravinvignesh2/employee_management_system/frontend/README.md

-# HR Management System - Frontend
+# Employee Management System - Frontend

-A modern, responsive Angular frontend for the Role-Based HR Management System with Material Design and role-based access control.
+A modern, responsive Angular frontend for the Role-Based Employee Management System with Material Design and role-based access control.

 ## 🚀 Features